zjuradoq/BioCRNPyler/docs/membrane_features.rst

 Mechanism: ``Simple_Transport()``
 ~~~~~~~~~~

-Simple transport models the passive movement of substrates across the membrane through protein channels
+Simple transport models the passive movement of substrates across the membrane
-or pores.
-This mechanism enables molecules to move down their concentration gradient without energy input.
+  through protein channels or pores.
+This mechanism enables molecules to move
-It assumes the channel is always open or allows diffusion based on molecular properties, and does not
+  down their concentration gradient without energy input.
+It assumes the channel
+  is always open or allows diffusion based on molecular properties, and does not
   involve binding or conformational changes.

-The ``Simple_Transport()`` mechanism involves a one-step reaction followinf the resulting reaction is
+The ``Simple_Transport()`` mechanism involves a one-step reaction following the
-a reversible diffusion-like process:
+  resulting reaction is a reversible diffusion-like process:

 .. math::